solo-fsw/web-par-marker/README.md

 ## Notes
  - This library is still under development.
  - Check your browser and environment for compatibility with WebSerial.
 Additionally, certain security provisions may need to be navigated before a website can connect to a serial device (e.g. some browsers do not allow connection to a serial device by unsecure websites).
  - Make sure connectToParMar has finished before attempting to send a marker.
-This can e.g. be done using async/await.
+This can e.g. be done using async/await, or checking that gParMar exists and the info field is not null.
  - The first time that users connect to the serial device, a popup us shown allowing them to give the website access to the device.
 Once access is granted, subsequent visits to the website can auto-connect to the device if it is connected to the PC.
  - In most browsers, you can click the icon directly to the left of the URL in the navigation bar to view or disable the enabled serial devices.